-et al. 2000)18 and, ultimately, to the achievement of favorable conservation status.
-Full protection of reef structures from fisheries is indicated as a priority in all the Danish Natura 2000 management plans for sites designated for reefs.
+structures from fisheries is indicated as a priority in all the Danish Natura 2000 management plans for sites designated for reefs.

-When formulating the present proposal, the following principles coming from the Commission's guidelines from 2008, have been the focal points:
+When formulating the present proposal, the following principles have been the focal points:

 1. Sound scientific basis

 Any proposal for fisheries management measures must be based on scientific evidence and advice and take all relevant information into account.
 DTU Aqua has provided scientific advice in relation to the principles and methods pursued in the present proposal, which is supported by ICES in terms of buffer zones.